 Responsibility of Students

 It is the responsibility of students to understand the academic standards of the College and the degree requirements of the program in which they are enrolled.
-Assistance in interpreting the requirements is available from advisors, the registrar and the executive vice president and provost.
+Assistance in interpreting the requirements is available from advisors, deans, the registrar and the associate provost.

 Students are expected to register in advance of the published registration dates to ensure their enrollment in preferred courses.
 In March, the office of the registrar produces course schedules for the next academic year, and returning students may register in courses for the upcoming fall and spring semesters and the May term.
 New freshmen and transfer students select courses during the spring and summer orientations.
 During the fall semester, students register and make changes to the upcoming spring semester and May Term.

 Students are expected to confirm their enrollment and make necessary course changes in the period devoted to registration at the beginning of each semester.
 Failure to confirm enrollment at the proper time will result in the assessment of a late registration fee.
 The College accepts no responsibility for holding seats in courses or room reservations or providing living accommodations for students who fail to confirm their enrollment by the day designated for that purpose.

 By permission of the student's advisor and the registrar, one may make adjustments in his or her program of studies during the drop/add period at the beginning of the semester.
 When a course is dropped after the drop/add period, and before the withdrawal deadline stated in the academic calendar, a grade of W will be shown on the permanent record.
 If the withdrawal occurs after the withdrawal deadline, a grade of F will be shown on the permanent record.